absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

 area.
 When transferring from CPU to GPU, at least in the CUDA programming model, it will pin an area in memory.
 That memory won't be movable until it is unpinned.
 You basically transfer some memory from say, a vector you want transferred to the GPU, to this pinned memory staging area.
-That pinned memory area means the GPU can work in peace without interruptions.
+That pinned memory area means the GPU can work in peace without interruptions and without risking that the memory can be deallocated before the transfer is complete.
+Not doing this could result in reading from memory which does not belong to our program.
 In CUDA, if you don't explicitly do it, CUDA will create a pinned memory area and do it for you.
 If you do it yourself and optimize this process you are likely to see around 2x improvement in transfer speed.
-The same thing happens on the GPU, a staging area visible from the CPU is where the transferred memory is stored, and then moved from the controlled area to the rest of GPU memory, where the GPU is free to do what it wants with it, without interruptions and guarantees.
+The same thing happens on the GPU, a staging area visible to the CPU is where the transferred memory is stored, and then moved from the controlled area to the rest of GPU memory, where the GPU is free to do what it wants with it, without interruptions and guarantees.